 While retaining a non-prescriptive approach for most of its disclosure requirements, the CRR empowered the EBA to foster more consistency in the disclosure format.
 As a result, the European Commission's implementing and delegated regulations, as well as further EBA guidelines, have been issued since 2013 regarding the content and format of disclosures.

-These Pillar 3 disclosures comply with the requirements of CRD IV, including implementing and delegated legislation and any European Banking Authority (EBA) guidelines in force at 31 March 2020.
+These Pillar 3 disclosures comply with the requirements of CRD V, including implementing and delegated legislation and any PRA quidelines in force at 31 March 2021.

 Leverage ratio framework